 28th November 2019.
 Platform Imaginaries.
 On Value and Visibility.

-an evening debate with art historian Julia Mullié, UvA professor and reporter Olav Velthuis, new media artists Jouke Kleerebezem, and photography and audiovisual arts Barbara Visser, moderated by new media researcher Katie Clarke.
+a debate on the value and visibility of artistic labor in the age of platformisation, with art historian Julia Mullié, UvA professor and reporter Olav Velthuis, new media artists Jouke Kleerebezem, and photography and audiovisual artist Barbara Visser, moderated by new media researcher Katie Clarke.

 What kinds of value are created through digital platforms for the art market?
 Are there other meaningful resources available that offer value and visibility to an artist?
 Platform intermediaries ie. Instagram enable artists to capitalise on their labor, and intellectual assets.
 Afforded a socio-technical canvas, artists publish artworks for visibility through the cloud of a third-party service in a trade for social data.
 However, as digital platforms sprouting from Silicon Valley epitomise the precarious neoliberal conditions anchoring and forwarding the free labor market, how does artistic labor depreciate?
 And what kinds of value underpin artworks when integrated with meritocratic technologies?